 A canoe livery enables guests to float up to eight miles of the river.
 James River Outdoor Adventures rents kayaks and canoes.
 It also offers shuttles for those renting equipment and those bringing their own equipment The park is a hot spot for smallmouth bass fishing, and catfish, pan fish and the occasional river gar can be caught as well.
 The park also has three freshwater ponds for those who prefer more sedate fishing.
-A valid state freshwater fishing license is required and may be purchased at the park.
+A freshwater fishing license is required.

 Boating - This park has a car-top launch in the canoe landing area and a boat launch at Dixon Landing.

 Click here to learn about the park's seasonal canoe livery service.
 Enjoy a trip out on the water or rent a canoe, kayak or tube.

 None for rent, but visitors may bring their own horses to use bridle trails.
 See the camping section above for information about overnight horse facilities here.
 State law requires that visitors carry a copy of a current negative Coggins report with each horse brought to the park.

 Six picnic shelters and seven picnicking areas.
 Click here for park fees.